 - Any powered or non-powered machinery should be regularly maintained and checked for faults by a trained professional.

 Please note that according to the 2005 Work at Height Regulations (WAHR), all employers and those who are responsible for working at height are required to comply with these suggestions.
 It is important to make sure that as an employer you are taking responsibility and ensure working at height hierarchy of control.

 What are the Main Working at Height Hazards?

-In order to avoid potential injuries or falls, it is critical to identify some of the main hazard encountered when working off of the ground.
+In order to avoid potential injuries or falls, it is critical to identify some of the main working at height hazards encountered when carrying out activities off of the ground.
 Many experts feel that complacency is the primary reason for accidents.
 Workers may not take the proper steps such as securing themselves with an appropriate lanyard.
 Or, they might simply refuse to adhere to the rules in order to complete a task faster.
 Both of these are recipes for a negative outcome.
-Other contributing factors include poor visibility, bad weather, faulty equipment or failing to use the right machinery for a specific task.
+Other contributing factors include poor visibility, bad weather, faulty equipment, or failing to use the right machinery for a specific task.
 While a certain amount of responsibility falls to the employee, management is ultimately accountable for the safety of any crew.

 Why Outsource Specialised Equipment?

 There are several advantages associated with outsourcing professional equipment hire services.
 It can be argued that the most important revolves around the fact that all of the most critical maintenance checks have been performed according to regulations.
 So, workers can rest assured that they will remain safe during the workday.
 Another advantage is that there are a number of unique products available.
 Each of these is intended to address discrete requirements on the job site.
 Some examples include: